En Aaloda Seruppa Kaanom: Production

-In December 2016, director K. P. Jagan revealed that he would make a comeback as a director and chose to cast Anandhi in the lead role of his next film.
+In December 2016, director K. P. Jagan announced that he would make a comeback as a director and chose to cast Anandhi in the lead role for his next film.
 Jagan also selected Thamizh, previously credited Pandi in films including Pasanga (2009), to play the lead role in the film, while Yogi Babu was also picked for a leading role.
 Production began in Cuddalore at the end of 2016.
-The film's title and first look was released in April 2017.
+The film's title and first look were released in April 2017.
 This film Music Rights were Sold to Gautham Vasudev Menon's Ondraga Entertainment.

 Soundtrack

 Release

 The Times of India gave the film two-and-a-half stars out of five and wrote that "While we expect inventiveness, Jagannath gives us inanity.
 Neither the events that happen during the hero's search for the missing slipper nor the characters he comes across in his adventures are interesting".